deepmodeling/deepmd-kit/doc/train/parallel-training.md

 ## Logging

-What's more, 2 command-line arguments are defined to control the logging behvaior when performing performing parallel training with MPI.
+What's more, 2 command-line arguments are defined to control the logging behvaior when performing parallel training with MPI.
 ```
 optional arguments:
   -l LOG_PATH, --log-path LOG_PATH